creativeslice/goldenegg-public/README.md

 ## Requirements

-1. *Node* and its package manager **NPM** need to be installed on your computer
+1. **Node** and its package manager **NPM** need to be installed on your computer
-1. The [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin to add custom fields and use the page builder
+1. The [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/) plugin to add custom fields and use the page builder

 ## Install &amp; Set Up

 1. Copy this directory into a WordPress site theme directory
 1. Open Terminal or your CLI of choice
-1. Navigate to the theme directory (eg: `cd ~/Documents/Websites/site_name/wp-content/themes/goldenegg/`)
+1. Navigate to the theme directory (eg: `cd ~/Sites/site_name/app/public/wp-content/themes/goldenegg/`)
 1. Run `npm install` to install the necessary packages